Sedow360/InternBridge/README.md

 ---

-**InterBridge** - Bridging the gap between talent and opportunity! 🌉
+**InternBridge** - Bridging the gap between talent and opportunity! 🌉